 It is with great pleasure I report on the activities of Taverners Australia this year.

-The Tavs Foundation is now in its second year and is having considerable success as a tier 1 charity.
-It is clear the work the Taverners do and the ability to provide a tax deductable receipt for donations over $2 does have the attention of our followers and supporters.
+The Tavs Foundation is now in its third year and is having considerable success as a tier 1 charity.
+It is clear the work the Taverners do and the ability to provide a tax-deductable receipt for donations over $2 do have the attention of our followers and supporters.

-Our agreement with Cricket Australia (CA), naming The Lord’s Taverners Australia as cricket’s official community partner has continued.
+We signed a new two-year agreement with Cricket Australia (CA), naming The Taverners Australia as cricket’s official community partner.
 The partnership is actioned through “The Sporting Chance Fund” with the aim of raising significant funding to grow programs and initiatives focused on the engagement of girls and women; multicultural communities; indigenous Australians and people with a disability.
 We thank Cricket Australia for their continued support and assistance as we grow the awareness of the fund and continue to raise funds.
-I thank Cricket Australia for their support and Chairman Earl Eddings who became a member for life during the year.
-It is interesting to record the active support the Chairman has given us, and exemplified whilst he was at The Lord’s Test in August when he sent me a text message asking for as many Taverner cricket bat lapel pins that I could muster.
-He wished to present them to his official guests at the official Cricket Australia function.
-All present were notable, but former Prime Minister Mr John Howard and his wife Jannette were especially pleased to receive badges and wore them proudly all day.
+I thank Cricket Australia for their support and in particular Chairman Earl Eddings.
+James Allsopp has now moved into the position of Executive General manager Community Cricket and is proving very supportive of our work.

 Adam Gilchrist as our Ambassador has also worked tirelessly supporting many events and giving generously of his time throughout the year.
 We thank Adam for this support which has been well above that which he promised.

 The NCIC Carnival was again held in Geelong and the Taverners supported with a donation of $100,000, lifting our total support to $340,000 over the last four years.